Saturday, July 8, 2017

 The Chinaman has his weaknesses too.
 The Vietnamese analysed them well.
 In a way the Chinese and Vietnamese have very similar military organisation, battle attitudes and procedures.
 In the 1979 Sino Vietnam war, the Vietnamese were able to successfully blunt the Chinese offensive inflicting huge casualties in the process.
 We need to align very closely militarily and politically with Vietnam, there is much to be learned from them.
 Vietnamese and Japanese would be militarily useful languages that our officers need to learn to help them 'know their adversary' better.
 It would be a step in the right direction, for the armed forces were to set up a joint operational school, whose sole purpose would be to stare at the Chinaman, decipher him and pass it on to the soldiery, to enable them to prepare better.

-We also need to acknowledge the failure of our army in 1962. examine in depth the reasons for the military debacle, imbibe the lessons well so that similar mistakes are not repeated in future.
+We need to acknowledge ad analyse the failure of our army in 1962.
+Examine in depth the reasons for the military debacle, imbibe the lessons well so that similar mistakes are not repeated in future.
 We must analyse in detail the reasons for failure of military leadership, draw the right conclusions and implement them in our leadership training at all levels.
 High quality military leadership must be defined in unambiguous terms and steps taken to implement it.
 It will strengthen our forces immensely.

 We must guard against the culture of 'appointees'.
 We walked that way once, much to our discomfort.